 Notes

-- If the top of the cheesecake is not browned enough to your liking, you can turn on the broiler.
-Keep a very close eye on it as it can go from browned to burnt in a few quick seconds.
+- Use the broiler.
+If the top of the cheesecake is not browned enough to your liking, you can turn on the broiler at the end of baking.
+Keep a very close eye on it, as the top can go from deeply browned to very black in a few quick seconds.

-- For the flavors to fully develop and the middle to set, the cheesecake needs to be refrigerated for several hours.
+- Chill uncovered.
+If you cover the pan with plastic wrap or aluminum foil, condensation may form and will ruin the look of the cheesecake’s surface.
+And don’t skip the chilling, either!
+For the flavors to fully develop and the middle to set, it needs to be refrigerated for several hours.

-- Do not take the basque cheesecake out of the springform pan before it thoroughly chills.
-You want to ensure the cheesecake keeps its shape until it’s done setting.
+- Keep the cheesecake in the springform pan until it has chilled.
+Do not take it out of the springform pan until it thoroughly chills in the refrigerator.
+You want to ensure the cheesecake keeps its shape until it’s completely set.

 Leave a Reply